Skip to main content

 • CANVAS is an online learning and teaching management system that Universities use that allows professors to post assignments, information, grades, and communicate.

-2. On the right-hand corner click MYBYUH student
+2. In the top right-hand corner, click myBYUH.

-4. Once you log in, on the left-hand side you will click on courses that will allow you access to announcements, assignments, grades, and syllabus that are vital to your success in the class.
+4. When you are in CANVAS, the left-hand side is where you can click on "Courses".
+You can then access the course announcements, assignments, grades, and the syllabus all of which are vital to your success in the class.

 • Check out this video which walks you through the steps of how to find out your book list!